jrgp/golang-dhcpd/README.md

 ## Status

-Verified to work with Alpine's `udhcpc` client, Ubuntu's `dhclient` client, and Windows 10.
+- Verified to work with Alpine's `udhcpc` client, Ubuntu's `dhclient` client, and Windows 10.
+- Relay requests verified to work with isc-dhcp-relay.

 ## Implemented

 - Bare minimum wire protocol for DHCPDISCOVER, DHCPOFFER, DHCPREQUEST, DHCPNAK, DHCPACK, and DHCPRELEASE to work
+- Supports relayed requests
-- Multiple IP Pools, sourced from configuration
+- Supports multiple IP Pools, sourced from configuration

 ## TODO

-- Support relay requests, and acting as a relay
+- Support acting as a relay
 - Support arbitrary options
 - Support hosts in config with hardcoded IPs, based on mac address
 - More Tests